egedursun/bimod-lab/README.md

 - [X] Implement the context cut-off tool to prevent context window from overflowing.
 - [X] Implement the Knowledge Base tool for the web browser & web scraping features.
 - [X] Implement the Vectorizer Memory for context overflows, within the same class with knowledge base.
+- [ ] Create the indexes for all data models to increase the performance.
+- [ ] Template messages must show up next to the message creation form.
 - [ ] Implement the Browsing tool for the web browser & web scraping features.
   - [ ] Browsing must have a choice to select "data cautiousness": "high", "medium", "low", which will determine how difficult the agent will trust on an online source.